 A demonstration cell capable of highlighting the use of flexible automation techniques allowing low batch number products to be assembled.
 The cell demonstrates tracking technologies, just-in-time data and flexible robotics.

-SCADA and ‘Thinkworx’
+SCADA and ‘Thingworx’

 Utilising low cost sensors to monitor in detail, any factor that directly affects a process, such as temperature, power consumption, harmonics, humidity and process KPIs.
 This project is being used to demonstrate the use of data in a shop floor environment to improve production efficiency.